FastGitORG/FastGit.Tool.FGit/README.md

 ## Usage

-All commands and behaviors are exactly the same as the original git except for the clone command.
+All commands and behaviors are exactly the same as the original git except for the `clone` command.

 ```bash
 fgit clone https://github.com/FastGitORG/www
 ```
 It will be replaced with the FastGit source.

+## TODO

+* [ ] using the FastGit source for `pull/push` commands